Akhila232004/python/python-core-language/python-exceptions/python_exceptions.md

 except ZeroDivisionError:
     # Code to handle the exception
     print("Error: Division by zero")

+# OUTPUT:ERROR!
-# OUTPUT: Error: Division by zero
+#        Error: Division by zero